Digitisation in Aged Care

 Security & Privacy

-In my opinion, digitisation is not just storing all the data on computer and being able to retrieve it from computer.
+In my opinion, digitisation is not just storing all the data on computer and being able to retrieve it from a computer.
 Digitisation requires a great deal of research and attention to detail.
-There are many softwares out there that provides flexibility of changing the information on computer but when it comes to actually using the information, it needs to go paper.
+There are many softwares out there that provide flexibility of changing the information on computers but when it comes to actually using the information, it needs to go paper.
 It makes absolutely no sense if implementing a software does not help reduce printing and paper costs.
 This is where all the above-mentioned points (Ease of use, Data security, specific information available at click of mouse or touch of button, no need for huge IT set ups & reduced additional costs) need to be ticked for any system to be completely digital.

 Follow Up Evaluation

 It is a very crucial yet very much neglected aspect of software implementation process.
-As mentioned earlier, softwares are supposed to make life easier and helps us improve workplace.
-Once a software has been rolled out and been used for a while, a detailed survey from majority of users is very important.
-Implementing a software should either bring efficiency or save cost or both.
-Every user uses the same software for different purpose and hence only is aware of certain benefits and limitations.
+As mentioned earlier, softwares are supposed to make life easier and helps us improve the workplace.
+Once a software has been rolled out and been used for a while, a detailed survey from the majority of users is very important.
+Implementing software should either bring efficiency or save cost or both.
+Every user uses the same software for different purposes and hence only is aware of certain benefits and limitations.
 A senior management is usually only aware of what kind of reports are generated and what information is available on the system however the staff at the facility level are aware of how easy or difficult it is to use & maintain that information.
-Sometimes staff using the system on regular basis are still working with their own home made, traditional paper based system and the information formats that they have used for years.
+Sometimes staff using the system on regular basis are still working with their own homemade, traditional paper-based system and the information formats that they have used for years.
 This is the last scenario any company wants to be in.
 Management spends lots of money and resources in implementing a system and it needs be justified by staff gaining more efficiency and cost savings.

-Overall, in my opinion it is important that as a company, we implement softwares and systems that serve our purpose on all levels of operation.
+Overall, in my opinion it is important that as a company, we implement software and systems that serve our purpose on all levels of operation.
 A well thought out, greatly designed software turns a good workplace into a better workplace and a good service provider into a better service provider.